 Did we miss something?
 Feel free to add anything worth mentioning in the comments…or tweet @altoros.

 Prepared by: Alex Khizhnyak (Director of Communications at Altoros) and Olga Kurylionak (Communications Manager).

 Among all open source projects in the category known as Platform-as-a-Service, OpenShift and Cloud Foundry have amassed the strongest development communities.
 With similar functionality and goals, both make it possible to write code in a variety of languages and deploy applications to public or private clouds.
 Both are evolving extremely fast.

 Though the launch of the Cloud Foundry Foundation (Feb 24, 2014) changed the game for the entire PaaS industry, few—if any—in-depth comparisons of OpenShift and Cloud Foundry exist yet.
-We wanted to change this by providing a high-level overview of Cloud Foundry and OpenShift, side by side.
+We wanted to contribute to this by combining a high-level overview of Cloud Foundry and OpenShift.

-Today, we are publishing “OpenShift and Cloud Foundry PaaS: a High-level Overview of Features and Architectures.”
-This 10-page document includes 2 tables and 2 diagrams that compare the available functionality as of February 2014.
+Today, we are publishing “OpenShift and Cloud Foundry PaaS: a High-level Overview of Features and Architectures,” a chapter from a deeper research that is still in progress.
+This document includes 2 tables and 2 diagrams that compare the available functionality as of February 2014.

 The open source project Cloud Foundry exploded overnight.
 Just as we are witnessing the tipping point of the Ukrainian revolution, something similar just happened in the cloudy world of IT.
 Pivotal announced that a group of major IT vendors will form the Cloud Foundry Foundation, a legal entity aimed at providing a formal governance body for the open source software project.
 The group united around Cloud Foundry pulls a combined market capitalization of almost half a trillion dollars.
 IT superpowers have spoken.